abdullahlko/umeedo-ai/README.md

 - Log and track moods using Mood Compass
 - Access Privacy, Terms, and Contact pages

-**MVP Limitation:** Only “Chat with Me” and “Mood Compass” features are currently available.
+**MVP Limitation:** Currently, only the “Chat with Me” and “Mood Compass” features are available.

 ---